noahmarquie1/sfr_optimizer/README.md

 ## 🔍 Overview

-This repository was inspired by my work as an AI/ML Engineering Intern at Transmutex, a Geneva-based company developing software solutions to pioneer safe, sustainable transmutation-based nuclear energy.
-During my internship, I developed a suite of optimization tools for Transmutex’s proprietary thorium-based, lead-cooled fast reactor design.
-Note on IP: the work presented here does not contain any proprietary information or inventions owned by Transmutex SA.
+This repository is inspired by my work as an AI/ML Engineering Intern at Transmutex, a Geneva-based company developing software solutions to pioneer safe, sustainable transmutation-based nuclear energy.
+During my internship, I developed a suite of optimization tools for Transmutex’s proprietary thorium-based, lead-cooled fast reactor design. **Note on IP:** the work presented here does not contain any proprietary information or inventions owned by Transmutex S.A.

 Included here are two of the most effective approaches I implemented: